Japan scrambles jets as Chinese plane flies over disputed isles

 But the move triggered a wave of protests in China that shuttered Japanese factories and stores, disrupted trade and prompted China to strengthen its own claim to the disputed territory.
 Japanese carmakers saw their sales in China slump in the weeks after the islands were sold.

-(Additional reporting by Terril Yue Jones in BEIJING, Siva Sithraputhran in KUALA LUMPUR; Editing by Robert Birsel and Jeremy Laurence)
+(Additional reporting by Terril Yue Jones in BEIJING; Editing by Robert Birsel and Jeremy Laurence)